 King Charles' birthday plans revealed as he steps out in South Wales

-This is how Charles is marking his 77th birthday!
+This is how Charles marked his 77th birthday!

 Emily Towers

-Today is King Charles’ birthday.
-Evidently, all eyes are on him to see how he will mark this special occasion.
+Friday marked King Charles’ birthday.
+Evidently, all eyes were on him to see how he marked this special occasion.

 Queen Camill and King Charles in South Wales today, King Charles waving to onlookers

-King Charles turns 77 today (Credit: Victoria Jones/Shutterstock)
+King Charles turned 77 on Friday (Credit: Victoria Jones/Shutterstock)

 King Charles’ birthday in South Wales

-The king has already been pictured in South Wales, alongside his wife Queen Camilla, as they visited the Cyfarthfa Castle Museum and Art Gallery in South Wales.
+The king was pictured in South Wales, alongside his wife Queen Camilla, as they visited the Cyfarthfa Castle Museum and Art Gallery.

-King Charles was seen beaming and waving, with an umbrella in hand, ready to brave the blustery weather.
+King Charles beamed and waved, with an umbrella in hand, ready to brave the blustery weather.

 The king wore a charcoal suit, with a lilac tie, whilst Camilla was seen cloaked in a navy coat dress (above).